Equivalence relations and $L^p$ distances between time series with application to the Black Summer Australian bushfires: Australian bushfire data

 \subsection{Affinity matrix analysis}

 In this section, we use our new distance measures, via the function $\mathcal{F}_{\mu}$, to produce clusters of similarity and anomalies with respect to the air quality of different locations.
-As remarked in section \ref{clustering methodology section}, there is no difference between clustering on a distance matrix or its affinity matrix, so we cluster based on affinity matrices $A^{us}$ and $A^{\text{norm}}$.
+As remarked in Section \ref{clustering methodology section}, there is no difference between clustering on a distance matrix or its affinity matrix, so we cluster based on affinity matrices $A^{us}$ and $A^{\text{norm}}$.
 These entries lie in $[0,1]$ so that diagrams display a consistent scale.
 These matrices each provide interesting insights, and are largely consistent with respect to their identification of similarity clusters and anomalies.

-Figure \ref{fig:UnscaledAffinity} displays $A^{us}$, our affinity matrix between unscaled distances.
-Hierarchical clustering indicates that there are two clusters of time series.
-One cluster contains Katoomba and Albury, both of which had marked peaks in poor air quality, confirmed by Figures \ref{fig:Katoomba} and \ref{fig:Albury}.
+Figure \ref{fig:UnscaledAffinity} displays hierarchical clustering of $A^{us}$, our affinity matrix between unscaled distances.
+The dendrogram indicates that there is a majority cluster of time series, with two outlier elements, Katoomba and Albury, both of which had marked peaks in poor air quality, confirmed by Figures \ref{fig:Katoomba} and \ref{fig:Albury}.
 Both areas experienced some of their worst air quality well after other NSW measuring stations, leading to their piecewise constant function being classified as anomalous.
-The second cluster contains two sub-groups.
-The first of which is a large sub-cluster of highly similar time series, which contains all Sydney measuring stations.
-The second sub-cluster consists of less pronounced anomalies, containing Armidale, Bargo, Bathurst, Oakdale, Orange, Tamworth, Wagga Wagga, and Port Macquarie.
-All of these locations are a significant distance from the city of Sydney.
-Spectral clustering results suggest that there are three clusters; one containing Albury, another containing Katoomba, and the third consisting of the remainder of the time series.
+The majority cluster contains two subgroups.
+The first of these is a large subcluster of highly similar time series, containing all Sydney-based measuring stations.
+The second subcluster consists of less pronounced anomalies, including Armidale, Bargo, Bathurst, Oakdale, Orange, Tamworth, Wagga Wagga (\ref{fig:WaggaWagga}), and Port Macquarie.
+All of these locations are ``regional locations'' located a significant distance from the city of Sydney.
+Spectral clustering results suggest that there are three clusters: one containing Albury, another containing Katoomba, and the third consisting of the remainder of the time series.